ppk878/Assignments/README.md

-#  I am praveen kumar this is my git assignments
+#  I am praveen kumar this is my  assignments